 However, she is just the latest in a long string of Kiwi ladies who have been belting out the tunes.
 Here are our top that we think you should have a listen to.
-Let’s exploce The Best Female Singers From New Zealand below.
+Let’s explore The Best Female Singers From New Zealand below.

 The Best Female Singers From New Zealand

-October has been around for a few years, but went through some dramatic sonic and visual changes last year.
-After releasing the Lorde approved “Cherry Cola” in 2016, Emma Logan spent almost a year writing, recording, and producing a bunch of songs.
+October has been around for a few years but went through some dramatic sonic and visual changes last year.
+After releasing the Lorde-approved “Cherry Cola” in 2016, Emma Logan spent almost a year writing, recording, and producing a bunch of songs.
 Nearing the planned release of her album late last year, the artist decided she wanted to rework it all, so she did.

 The result is the impressive Ultra Red, released in April, the album is an industrial pop masterpiece.
-The accompanying visuals and imagery are all so in line with the music, the artist has created a multi sensory production that will leave you blown away.
+The accompanying visuals and imagery are all so in line with the music, the artist has created a multi-sensory production that will leave you blown away.

 The album takes a step back from the intense production and synths of Broods’ Conscious, the material was written over a few years and saved by Nott who felt it wasn’t right for Broods’ sound.
-The album is a beautiful change of pace for the singer, and a great statement from the artist.
+The album is a beautiful change of pace for the singer and a great statement from the artist.
 She didn’t need a single man to make this happen.

 Born in South Africa, Chelsea Jade Metcalf relocated to New Zealand with her family at the age of five, so we can claim her.
 Chelsea released her debut album today after a couple of EPs and single releases.
 We told you the album was gonna be good and it really is.

 Kimbra is a household name, not just in New Zealand, but all over the globe.
 She came to the world’s attention after working with Gotye on the absurdly popular and successful “Somebody That I Used To Know.”
-If YouTube hits are to be used as a yard stick then that track should be a sign that Kimbra has done alright it’s had over one billion plays.
+If YouTube hits are to be used as a yardstick then that track should be a sign that Kimbra has done alright it’s had over one billion plays.
 Yeah.
 Not bad, really, for a girl from Hamilton.

 She’s released two albums and her third, Primal Heart, is set to be released in April 2018.
-If you’re yet to listen to Kimbra’s music and want an idea of what she has in store for your eardrums, her influences include Prince, Bjork and Jeff Buckley.
+If you’re yet to listen to Kimbra’s music and want an idea of what she has in store for your eardrums, her influences include Prince, Bjork, and Jeff Buckley.